Magnitude meets persistence. Homology theories for filtered simplicial sets: Simplicial complexes and simplicial sets

 It is then easy to show that $\{K^\simp_n\}_{n\in \mathbb{N}}$ together with the maps $d_i$ and $s_i$ is a simplicial set.
 We denote this simplicial set by $K^\simp$.
 Furthermore, we have:

 \begin{lemma} The geometric realisations of $K^\simp$ and $K$ are homeomorphic. \end{lemma}

 \begin{proof} This is easy to see, since the non-degenerate simplices are in bijection, and all degenerate simplices are in the image of some non-degenerate simplex.
-See also \cite{C71}. \end{proof}
+For more details, we refer the reader to \cite{C71}. \end{proof}

 The assignment $K\mapsto K^\simp$ is not functorial, since it depends on the choice of a total order on $V$.
-One could assign a simplicial set to a simplicial complex in a functorial way, so that their geometric realisations are homotopy equivalent rather than homeomorphic, however this is at the cost of adding many more simplices.
-For our purposes the non-functorial assignment $K\mapsto K^\simp$ suffices.
+One can assign a simplicial set to a simplicial complex in a functorial way, so that their geometric realisations are homotopy equivalent rather than homeomorphic, however this is at the cost of adding many more simplices.
+Here we discuss one such functorial assignment, which will play a crucial role in relating a homology theory introduced by Vietoris with blurred magnitude homology, in Section \ref{S:limit}.